rokath/trice/docs/TriceUserManual.md

 ![./ref/J-LinkRTT.PNG](./ref/J-LinkRTT.PNG)

 - Observations:
-  - When pressing the black reset button, you need to restart the **trice** tool.
+  - When pressing the black reset button, you need to restart the Trice tool.
   - When restarting the Trice tool, a target reset occurs.
   - Other channel numbers than `0` seam not to work for some reason.